AdobeDocs/campaign-learn.en/help/tutorial-sms/overview.md

 ---
 title: Tutorials - Set up SMS for Adobe Campaign
-description: Learn how to configure a SMS account for SMTP providers and how to analyze and troubleshoot the configuration.
+description: Learn how to configure an SMS account for SMTP providers and how to analyze and troubleshoot the configuration.
 feature: SMS
 ---